WE’RE HIRING!

 I bring a calm, grounded presence and a deep respect for each person’s unique story—shaped by years of working through the mind-body connection and by living and learning across cultures, where I came to value empathy, openness, and the many ways people find healing and resilience.

-I am a master’s-level clinician seeking my LMHC with 16 years of experience supporting individuals navigating anxiety, trauma, relationship challenges, and major life transitions.
+I am a master’s-level clinician seeking my LMHC with 1 years of experience supporting individuals navigating anxiety, trauma, relationship challenges, and major life transitions.
 I work with clients who may feel overwhelmed, disconnected, or unsure where to begin.
 My approach is warm, grounding, and centered on helping people build clarity, resilience, and a deeper sense of connection both within themselves and in their relationships.

 I hold a master’s in counseling from Salem State University.
-She incorporates I incorporate evidence-based approaches, including cognitive behavioral therapy, trauma-informed care, and person-centered therapy, to meet each client’s needs.
+I incorporate evidence-based approaches, including cognitive behavioral therapy, trauma-informed care, and person-centered therapy, to meet each client’s needs.
 My work reflects a deep respect for the mind-body connection and culturally responsive care.

 I strive to create a calm, welcoming, and nonjudgmental space where every part of a client’s identity is respected.
 I will walk alongside clients as they move through life’s challenges, offering compassion, clarity, and support.
 I am committed to helping individuals find balance, meaning, and renewed confidence in their healing journey.